 Kat Schonhut Kat joined the Centre in November 2017 and brings a lot of experience and energy to her role!
 Kat is passionate about geo-caching and enjoys mountains and running in her spare time (just don’t make her camp out!).

 Elie Hayward Elie joined the team in June 2018 and brings a varied experience and plenty of Haribo to her role.
-Elie has a zeal for sailing but enjoys getting guests involved in any water game that includes her multitude of plastic ducks.
+She is passionate about mountain-biking and road-cycling, imparting this in her instructing.
+Elie also has a zeal for sailing but enjoys getting guests involved in any water game that includes her multitude of plastic ducks.

 Nathan Boulton Nathan joined the team in November 2017, from a ten-year diverse multi-activity background.
 Nathan has a passion for people and can always be found getting to know the guests and throwing himself in to the youth and outreach events on the Island.
 He can also be found in a pair of shorts, whatever the weather (yes, that means snow too!).